-- our Maestro System may not be accepted in the marketplace by physicians, patients and third-party payors; - the price of our Maestro System, associated costs of the surgical procedure and treatment and the availability of sufficient third-party reimbursement for the procedure and therapy implantation and follow-up procedures;
+- our Maestro System may not be accepted in the marketplace by physicians, patients and third-party payors; - the price of our Maestro System, associated costs of the surgical procedure and treatment and the availability of sufficient third-party reimbursement for the procedure and therapy implantation and follow-up procedures; - · appropriate reimbursement coding options may not exist to enable billing for the system implantation and follow-up procedures; - we may not be able to sell our Maestro System at a price that allows us to meet the revenue targets necessary to generate revenue for profitability; - the frequency and severity of any side effects of our VBLOC therapy; - physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of VBLOC therapy provided by our Maestro System; - · we, or the investigators of our product, may not be able to have information on the outcome of the trials published in medical journals; - the availability and perceived advantages and disadvantages of alternative treatments; - patient noncompliance with wearing the external components of the Maestro RF System may render VBLOC therapy less effective in achieving long-term weight loss; - · any rapid technological change may make our product obsolete; - we may not be able to have our Maestro System manufactured in commercial quantities or at an acceptable cost;

-- appropriate reimbursement and/or coding options may not exist to enable billing for the system implantation and follow-up procedures; - we may not be able to sell our Maestro System at a price that allows us to meet the revenue targets necessary to generate revenue for profitability; - the frequency and severity of any side effects of our VBLOC therapy; - physicians and potential patients may not be aware of the perceived effectiveness and sustainability of the results of VBLOC therapy provided by our Maestro System; - we, or the investigators of our product, may not be able to have information on the outcome of the trials published in medical journals; - the availability and perceived advantages and disadvantages of alternative treatments; - any rapid technological change may make our product obsolete; - we may not be able to have our Maestro System manufactured in commercial quantities or at an acceptable cost; - we may not have adequate financial or other resources to complete the development and commercialization of our Maestro System or to develop sales and marketing capabilities for our Maestro System; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.
+- we may not have adequate financial or other resources to complete the development and commercialization of our Maestro System; and - we may be sued for infringement of intellectual property rights and could be enjoined from manufacturing or selling our products.

-Besides requiring physician adoption, market acceptance of our Maestro System will depend on successfully communicating the benefits of our VBLOC therapy to three additional constituencies involved in deciding whether to treat a particular patient using such therapy: (1) the potential patients themselves; (2) institutions such as hospitals, where the procedure would be performed and opinion leaders in these institutions; and (3) third-party payors, such as private healthcare insurers and governmental payors, such as Medicare and Medicaid in the U.S., and Medical Services Advisory Committee (MSAC) in Australia, which would ultimately bear most of the costs of the various providers and equipment involved in our VBLOC therapy.
+Besides requiring physician adoption, market acceptance of our Maestro System will depend on successfully communicating the benefits of our VBLOC therapy to three additional constituencies involved in deciding whether to treat a particular patient using such therapy: (1) the potential patients themselves; (2) institutions such as hospitals, where the procedure would be performed and opinion leaders in these institutions; and (3) third-party payors, such as private healthcare insurers and Medicare, which would ultimately bear most of the costs of the various providers and equipment involved in our VBLOC therapy.
 Marketing to each of these constituencies requires a different marketing approach, and we must convince each of these groups of the efficacy and utility of our VBLOC therapy to be successful.

 If our VBLOC therapy, or any other neuroblocking therapy for other gastrointestinal diseases and disorders that we may develop, does not achieve an adequate level of acceptance by the relevant constituencies, we may not generate significant product revenue and may not become profitable.
-The earliest we expect to be able to commercialize our Maestro System is the second half of 2011 outside the United States and not until late 2013 within the United States, if at all.
+The earliest we expect to be able to commercialize our Maestro System is early 2011, if at all.
 If we are not successful in the commercialization of our Maestro System for the treatment of obesity we may never generate any revenue and may be forced to cease operations.